Published on: June 10, 2025

 ✅ Returns the object if successful; otherwise returns

-- π« Only works with reference types and nullable value types
+null - π« Only works with reference types and nullable value types

 Example: